 Small groupings of consistent styles

-Building size

-Consistent height

-The generally consistent heights of one or two storeys (only a few are taller) above street level along the Residential Coastal Edge generates a clear line in perspective and also serves to accentuate the linear coastal edge and define the escarpment above.

-Landform and character

-Building on the flat

-The steepness of the escarpment and closeness of the coastal edge has limited development to a single ribbon strip of generally two storey buildings following the coastal road.
+The area is a mixture of one and two storey dwellings Landform and character Building on the flat The steepness of the escarpment and closeness of the coastal edge has limited development to a single ribbon strip of generally two storey buildings following the coastal road.
 Viewed at a distance this presents a strong linear pattern of development at the base of the escarpment.

-Escarpment

-The escarpment presents an important landscape element and open space framework.
+Escarpment The escarpment presents an important landscape element and open space framework.
 The vegetation on the escarpment provides a distinctive 'green' character to this coastal edge.
 The steep topography around the Residential Coastal Edge has meant that in most cases the escarpment is still generally intact and undeveloped.
 This has given it a visual prominence and intensity that makes it more sensitive to changes in character than a typical suburban streetscape.
 Development that altered this escarpment (through increased building heights or development within the escarpment) would negatively impact on this character.

-Intensity of development

-Perception of density

-Buildings are generally limited to the flat area of each site in front of the escarpment.
+Intensity of development Perception of density Buildings are generally limited to the flat area of each site in front of the escarpment.
 This reinforces the effect of concentration and intensity along the street edge.